 Jitter Box app icon

-A peer-to-peer speed-test app for diagnosing the network you actually have.
+A peer-to-peer speed test for the network you actually have.
+Measure real ping, jitter, and throughput between your Mac, your iPhone, and anything on your LAN.
 No third-party servers.
 No telemetry.

-Jitter Box main window showing ping, jitter, download, and upload measurements with a list of recent test history
+Jitter Box LAN speed test app for Mac showing ping, jitter, download, and upload with recent test history

 What it measures